 What Is Periodontal Maintenance?

-Once your dentist has identified symptoms of periodontitis, they will use x-rays to determine the extent of the damage to your teeth, gums and jawbones to develop a treatment plan to restore your oral health.
-Depending upon what stage of gum disease you are in, periodontal maintenance may be completed as a routine office visit, or you may be given anesthetic to ensure your comfort.
+Once your dentist has identified symptoms of periodontitis, they will use x-rays to determine the extent of the damage to your teeth, gums, and jawbones to develop a treatment plan to restore your oral health.
+Depending upon what stage of gum disease you are in, periodontal maintenance may be completed as a routine office visit, or you may be given an anesthetic to ensure your comfort.

 During this treatment, your dentist deep cleans the pockets between and around your teeth to remove tartar and plaque that is causing inflammation.
 Root planing, or smoothing out the lower surface of your teeth may also be done to further reduce the colonies of bacteria that exist below your gum line.
 As a final step, antibiotics may be administered to eliminate any bacteria that remain.